joehunterdev/react-complete-guide/readme.md

   - `end` prop helps handle the end of the route to handle active feedback.

 #### Navigating Programmatically
-- `useNavigate` incase you need to refresh the page
+- `useNavigate` incase you need to refresh the page programatically.

 #### Defining & Using Dynamic Routes
+  - What if these had different paths /product1 , /product2 to one cmp *we wouldnt want to add all of these hardcoded*
+  - One approach is to enter a more paths
+  - We could add a route then some links ,
+  - Good for defining different data we want to render same cmp.
+  - We can levarage path *params* by adding a colon
+     1. `'/product/:productId'`
+     2. `import {useParams}` in your cmp
+     3. `params.productId`

 #### Adding Links for Dynamic Routes